 Staff were aware of their responsibility to respect people's diversity and human rights.

-We reviewed all forms of patient feedback including the 'Friends and Family Test'.
-Patients reported staff were compassionate and understanding when they were in pain, distress or discomfort.
+On the day of inspection, we collected feedback from 7 patients.
+Patients said staff were compassionate and understanding when they were in pain, distress or discomfort.
+They also told us: